 - Don’t move weight past tension point.
 It’s important not to curl the weight past the point where tension leaves the forearm and bicep.

-- Use weight that allows smooth and controlled motion.
+- Use a weight that allows smooth and controlled motion.
 This will avoid cheating which in turn will take the emphasis off the forearm and bicep.

 Frequent Mistakes Made While Performing Dumbbell Hammer Curl

-Performing the exercise improperly, often referred to as cheating, will not allow for the muscle and muscle fibers to be use their fullest potential, resulting in not achieving desired development of the muscle.
+Performing the exercise improperly, often referred to as cheating, will not allow for the muscle and muscle fibers to use their fullest potential, resulting in not achieving desired development of the muscle.

 - Too much upper body movement.
-If you use your upper body as momentum (cheating) to help in lifting the weight you are partially defeating the lift and will not gain the muscle desired.
+If you use your upper body as momentum (cheating) to help in lifting the weight, you are partially defeating the lift and will not gain the muscle desired.

-- Swinging arms to lift weight.
+- Swinging arms to lift the weight.
 Swinging your arms (cheating) will all but eliminate any benefits hope to be gain with exercise.